snipaid-nlg/.github/profile/README.md

 - search engine result page texts

 They all target a different audience, have different length and style.
 Writing them is tedious work. \
-SnipAId automates this process to free up time for all the writers out there!
+SnipAId automates this process to free up time for the writer!

 ## 🎉 Live Demo